FIRST CORINTHIANS

 However, the early church was primarily made up of common folks, people of the lowest classes and even a considerable number of slaves.
 It is reported that Abraham Lincoln once said, “God must love the common man, he made so many of them.”
 Around the year AD 178, Celsius made a bitter attack upon Christians.
 He ridiculed them because they were just common folks.
 He said, “We see them in their own houses, wool dressers, cobblers and fullers, the most uneducated and vulgar persons.”
 61

-When we think about it, the common folks of the world have made quite an incredible contribution to the welfare of the human race.
-Stedman tells the story of Dr. George Washington Carver, who became an outstanding African-American scientist.
+When we think about it, the common folks of the world have made quite an incredible contribution to the welfare of humanity.
+Stedman tells the story of Dr. George Washington Carver, who became an outstanding African American scientist.
 Even in the days of segregation, he somehow managed to become educated.
 One day he prayed, “Lord, teach me the secrets of the universe.”
 Carver reported that God said to him, “George, that is too big a subject for you.
 I want you to take a peanut, that is more your size, and work on that.”
 Carver began to work on the peanut and he subsequently found over 325 different uses for it.
 His discoveries revolutionized southern technology.62 God has not called many mighty people but he has made a lot of his called ones mighty.

 We think of David the shepherd boy who was overlooked by the father, but chosen to be king of Israel instead of all his brothers.
 We think of the little slave girl who helped bring healing to Naaman, the leprous commander of the Syrian army (2 Ki.
 5:1ff.).
 Morris says of these and other miraculous works of God, “It came about because God chose to work his marvels through people who were, from the human point of view, the most unpromising…” 63 The early Anglican commentator, John Trapp adds, “The eagle and lion were not offered in sacrifice, as the lamb and the dove were.”
 64